-Through the years of work with different types of clients, we truly appreciate that experience when we implement the product from the scratch, having just a client’s idea, and till the production, seeing how this client rises investments and reaches paid clients.
+Through years of work with different types of clients, we genuinely appreciate the experience when we implement the product from scratch, having just a client’s idea and till production, seeing how this client raised investments and reached paid clients.

-However, it is absolutely clear that all ideas are like gasoline, which still needs oxygen and spark.
-That’s why it is so important to try and not give up.
+However, all ideas are like gasoline, which still needs oxygen and spark.
+That’s why it is so important to try not to give up.
 This motivation article is about one of our projects, its failures, our learnings, and final success.

 Successful start and significant failure

 Each particular client who joins Jappware is our friend.
-This time was not different, the kickoff stage went well, requirements were clarified, solutions and roadmap were offered.
-All was ideal except a very typical point – pretty old technology for the front-end.
-Yes, the client already had a PoC version and, of course, he preferred to continue work from that point.
-Today we would stop it, do our best to show different edge cases and pitfalls, etc. and prevent usage of old or deprecated things, but that time we agreed to use what was offered.
+This time was no different, the kickoff stage went well, requirements were clarified, and solutions and roadmap were offered.
+All was ideal except a very typical point – pretty old technology for the front end.
+Yes, the client already had a PoC version, and, of course, he preferred to continue work from that point.
+Today we would stop it, do our best to show different edge cases and pitfalls, etc., and prevent the usage of old or deprecated things, but at that time, we agreed to use what was offered.
 Do you think that’s all?
 Nope…

-4 months – this is an exact time that was spent to discover many other issues in the existing solution that was used as a common and fundamental approach.
-The not flexible and not extendable architecture of the back-end brought more and more pain for changes each time we were requested to add new functionalities.
-Old technologies were not compatible with requirements and we added more and more workarounds instead of producing valuable changes and significantly improve and grow the system.
-4 months! before our CEO found the right arguments and explains to the client why it is a waste of money to continue doing such things.
-It was a disaster, everyone understands it, but for the client, it was much more painful.
+4 months – this is the exact time that was spent to discover many other issues in the existing solution that was used as a common and fundamental approach.
+The not flexible and not extendable architecture of the back end brought more and more pain for changes each time we were requested to add new functionalities.
+Old technologies were not compatible with requirements, and we added more and more workarounds instead of producing valuable changes and significantly improving and growing the system.
+4 months! before our CEO found the correct arguments and explained to the client why it was a waste of money to continue doing such things.
+It was a disaster, and everyone understood it, but for the client, it was much more painful.

-In a couple of days, we did the research without any additional cost to understand how we can help our client, which learnings we did working with the old system and what actually our client looking for.
-The proposed solution was so cool, honestly, it was cool enough to grow a seed in our client’s head and make a decision – start from scratch.
+In a couple of days, we did the research without any additional cost to understand how we could help our client, which learnings we did working with the old system, and what actually our client was looking for.
+The proposed solution was so cool.
+Honestly, it was cool enough to grow a seed in our client’s head and make a decision – start from scratch.

-All failures bring us experience, their value is even equal to success.
-One of our clients told us once “In case you failed, again, just increase the version and go ahead” – this is so true.
+All failures bring us to experience.
+Their value is even equal to success.
+One of our clients told us once, “In case you failed again, just increase the version and go ahead” – this is so true.

-4 months of work brought us an excellent understanding of the product business value, client expectation, setup great development, and communication process, we left forming and storming phases and proceed with norming and performing soon.
+4 months of work brought us an excellent understanding of the product business value and client expectations, and setup great development and communication processes.
+We left forming and storming phases and proceeded with norming and performing soon.

 The new architecture was designed from scratch, using the latest technology stack and including best practices to make it extendable and flexible for modification, new requirement implementation, and even own DSL to specify complex business logic through the property files to be able to change behavior without development and redeployment.

-3 months – this is the time which was spent to bring the application on the same level it was before we start redesigning everything.
-But this time we had strong architecture and team, including cloud infrastructure and documentation (which, actually, was not present previously).
-The client was happy, but not enough, because, the task backlog was almost the same it was when the client joined Jappware, it was a challenge for all of us.
+3 months this is the time that was spent to bring the application to the same level it was before we started redesigning everything.
+But this time, we had strong architecture and team, including cloud infrastructure and documentation (which, actually, was not present previously).
+The client was happy, but not enough because the task backlog was almost the same it was when the client joined Jappware, it was a challenge for all of us.

 Hard but systematic work and process

-Having a huge backlog and a limited amount of time we start thinking about how to implement our own development process using only best practices to make deliverables more predictable and provide a proper quality.
+Having a huge backlog and a limited amount of time, we started thinking about how to implement our own development process using only best practices to make deliverables more predictable and provide proper quality.

-Thankfully to our team “Andrews team” an approach was in defined very quickly.
-The main goal was to satisfy the client’s expectations and release the product in time, but, keeping in mind that we already spent a lot of time reworking the solution.
-Here are the main points that help to make the release date happen in time and without pitfalls:
+Thankfully to our team, “Andrews team” an approach was defined very quickly.
+The main goal was to satisfy the client’s expectations and release the product in time, but keeping in mind that we had already spent a lot of time reworking the solution.
+Here are the main points that help to make the release date happen on time and without pitfalls:

-- 2 weeks sprints with a clear roadmap (including planning sessions)
+- Two weeks sprints with a clear roadmap (including planning sessions)